Windsor: A Town Where Royal History Meets Modern Commuter Life Located in South East, Windsor has a population of approximately 32,600 residents, making it a smaller town by UK standards. The primary postcode area is SL4.

 Schools analysis

 Primary and secondary schools: The area serves families with children of all ages, with both primary and secondary schools available locally.
-With a large number of schools, parents have genuine choice in finding the right fit for their children.
+There is a reasonable selection of schools available, giving families some degree of choice.

 Catchment areas and admissions: Most schools in Windsor use distance-based admissions criteria, meaning the closer you live to a school, the more likely your child is to gain a place.
 Popular schools can have very tight catchment areas.
 Check Local's detailed schools report shows the distance from any address to every nearby school, with full Ofsted ratings and Key Stage results.